 Emily’s spring course is Health Policy, Finance & Management and delves a bit deeper into the medical care system.
 The subject matter requires that the students think critically about individual healthcare rights, how medical services are paid and how policies play a role in the process.

 Due in large part to Emily’s role in the classroom, student interns have become involved in furthering Population Health initiatives at CCN.
 Their work involves program evaluation and data analysis.
 Most recently, a student worked on a social determinants project, identifying different sources of information from the 9-county area that would best fit into a cohesive and helpful dashboard of population information.

 Another intern had the opportunity to be involved in a CCN-funded pilot telehealth program using a new system named Tap Cloud.
 Gerould’s Pharmacy provides in-home respiratory care services for patients with COPD and uses Tap Cloud as a self-assessment tool.
-“Patients are asked to complete the Zone Score on a device such as a smart phone or computer, relaying information about their respiratory health status,” Emily explained.
+“Patients are asked to complete a self-assessment on a device such as a smart phone or computer, relaying information about their respiratory health status,” Emily explained.
 Based on the information received, a respiratory therapist from Gerould’s will follow-up with the patient as necessary.
 This offers providers a more frequent means for monitoring their patients’ progress.
 The Spirometry tool used by the patient calculates how much oxygen can be held in the lung or pushed out with each breath.
 “Tap Cloud simultaneously educates the patient, while giving providers an opportunity to help before symptoms require an Emergency Room visit that could otherwise have been avoided.”

 When Emily started working at CCN, she joined the team as a project manager for behavioral health.
 She’s now into her fifth year with the PPS and holds a PhD in Public Health from the University of Michigan.